sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 This discrepancy is likely to be explained by the unmodelled correlations between questions---as initially suggested, a more reasonable assumption would be to model the probability of success on a question level, $p_{m,n}$, rather than assuming each question is equally likely to be answered correctly.
 The analysis can be repeated once (if) the detailed question-level data becomes available.

-**Verdict:** The observed variability in GSM-Symbolic performance is not inherently surprising, and is in fact expected.
+**Verdict:** The observed variability in GSM-Symbolic performance is not inherently surprising, and we provide empirical evidence that it is indeed expected.
 <!-- ili3p wrote: An idea I had here, how is the variability in the "adding two numbers" task?
 Are the results also within the 95% CI of assuming Binomial distribution?
 TODO: @DRI CHECK-->

 ## 4.2 Performance decline on GSM-Symbolic